riyamishra-eng/Bus-Ticket-Booking-Interface/README.md

-# Bus-Ticket-Booking-Interface
-🚌 Bus Ticket Interface in Python A simple Python project that provides an interactive interface for booking bus tickets.
-Users can select routes,  view fares, and generate ticket details.  this project is ideal for beginners to practice Python basics such as functions, conditionals, and user input handling.
+🚌 Bus Ticket Booking Terminals (Python Project)

+Just built a Bus Ticket Booking Terminal using Python! 🚀 This project simulates a ticket counter experience where users can:

+Select departure and destination points

+Calculate total fare

+Generate a ticket with travel details

+The goal was to practice Python fundamentals like loops, conditionals, and functions, while designing a simple terminal-based booking system.

+Excited to keep improving it by adding seat availability, payment options, and multiple passenger bookings in the future! 🔥

+#Python #Project #CodingJourney #BusTicketBooking